 Part 1: Introduction

 The Continuing Education Plan (CEP) of the Evangelical Lutheran Church in Canada (ELCIC) is a national program intended to encourage and support life-long learning among rostered and non-rostered/lay employees.
-CEP assists employers in achieving their goals for mission by providing employee education and training.
+CEP assists employers in achieving their goals for mission by providing resources for employee education and training.
 CEP also supports synods and the National Church in encouraging life-long learning across the ELCIC.

 The ELCIC expects professional leaders to possess a thorough grounding in the Christian faith and Holy Scriptures coupled with an understanding of the world and society in which ministry must take place.
 Professional leaders need to grow continually in understanding and competence in order to be faithful in discipleship.
 CEP offers the means by which members may: